stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 troubled by thoughts of what   might   lie close at hand   if,   by any miracle, any part of the manuscript   were   actually half-true.
-In such a case, I could not help reflecting, the hypothetical Spaniard Zamacona must have barely reached the outer world when overtaken by some disaster&mdash;perhaps an involuntary rematerialisation.
-He would naturally, in that event, have been seized by whichever sentry happened to be on duty at the time&mdash;either the discredited freeman, or, as a matter of supreme irony, the very T&rsquo;la-yub who had planned and aided his first attempt at escape&mdash;and in the ensuing struggle the cylinder with the manuscript might well have been dropped on the mound&rsquo;s summit, to be neglected and gradually buried for nearly four centuries.
+In such a case, I could not help reflecting, the hypothetical Spaniard Zamacona must have barely reached the outer world when overtaken by some disaster--perhaps an involuntary rematerialisation.
+He would naturally, in that event, have been seized by whichever sentry happened to be on duty at the time--either the discredited freeman, or, as a matter of supreme irony, the very T'la-yub who had planned and aided his first attempt at escape--and in the ensuing struggle the cylinder with the manuscript might well have been dropped on the mound's summit, to be neglected and gradually buried for nearly four centuries.
 But, I added, as I climbed over the crest, one must not think of extravagant things like that.
-Still, if there   were   anything in the tale, it must have been a monstrous fate to which Zamacona had been dragged back&nbsp;.&nbsp;.&nbsp;. the amphitheatre&nbsp;.&nbsp;.&nbsp;. mutilation&nbsp;.&nbsp;.&nbsp;. duty somewhere in the dank, nitrous tunnel as a dead-alive slave&nbsp;.&nbsp;.&nbsp;. a maimed corpse-fragment as an automatic interior sentry.&nbsp;.&nbsp;.&nbsp;.
+Still, if there   were   anything in the tale, it must have been a monstrous fate to which Zamacona had been dragged back . . . the amphitheatre . . . mutilation . . . duty somewhere in the dank, nitrous tunnel as a dead-alive slave . . . a maimed corpse-fragment as an automatic interior sentry. . . .

   It was a very real shock which chased this morbid speculation from my head, for upon glancing around the elliptical summit I saw at once that my pick and shovel had been